benwh1/benwh1.github.io/_posts/2021-05-09-an-interesting-pattern-in-the-leibniz-series.md

 $$\left|\pi-\left(\pi_N+\frac{1}{N}\right)\right|\approx\frac{1}{N^3}$$

 The question, then, is what *is* the error series?
 How does the sequence of coefficients, $$1, 1, 5, 61, \dots$$, continue?
+This is what we will try to explain in the rest of this post.

 Exercise for the reader: use the table above to predict the next two terms of the error series, and hence the next two terms of the sequence $$1, 1, 5, 61, \dots$$.
 Calculate $$\pi_8$$ and add on the first 6 correction terms of the asymptotic series.
 How close is the result to $$\pi$$?
 Approximately how many terms would you have needed to achieve the same accuracy *without* the asymptotic series?